inzk0518/tp/docs/UserGuide.md

 Format: `deletecontact UUID`

 * Deletes the contact with the specified `UUID`.
-* The UUID refers to the id number shown in the displayed contact list.
+* The UUID refers to the ID number shown in the displayed contact list.
-* The command only works on contacts currently visible in the property list panel.
-Use the [list](#listing-all-contacts-and-properties-list) command first if needed.
+* The command only works on contacts currently visible in the property list panel. <br>Use the [list](#listing-all-contacts-and-properties-list) command first if needed.

 Examples:
 * `deletecontact 1`